 Technical Note.
 Brief, clear description of novel techniques or novel approaches to surgical disease will be considered for publication.
 These manuscripts may be accompanied by small case series using the approach.Letters to the Editor.
 The Editor invites comments in the form of letters that express differences of opinion or supporting views of previously published editorials or recently published papers in SURGERY OPEN SCIENCE.
 Each letter must not exceed 500 words, should be typed with double spacing, and must include complete references.
 The editorial board reserves the rights to accept, reject, or excerpt letters without changing the views expressed by the writer.
 No anonymous correspondence will be published; therefore each author should include his or her complete address.

 The Journal has a double-blind reviewing process.
 Two or more referees are asked to review each article.
 Acceptance for publication is based on originality, significance, and scientific merit; these manuscripts should further the knowledge and practice of surgery.
 Revisions may be made to add clarity and understanding without altering the meaning and to follow a consistent editorial approach by SURGERY OPEN SCIENCE.
+The Editor is responsible for the final decision regarding acceptance or rejection of articles.
+The Editor's decision is final.
+More information on types of peer review.More information on types of peer review.

 Online manuscript submission